twisted/twisted/docs/core/howto/logger.rst

 We don't have any key/value pairs of the log event to examine directly; ``a`` and ``b`` are not present as keys themselves.
 We could look for the ``log_source`` key within the event and access its ``a`` and ``b`` attributes, but that wouldn't work once the event had been serialized and loaded again, since an ``AdHoc`` instance isn't a basic type that can be saved to JSON.

-Luckily, :api:`twisted.python.logger <twisted.python.logger>` provides an API for doing just this: :api:`twisted.python.logger.extractField <extractField>` .
+Luckily, :api:`twisted.logger <twisted.logger>` provides an API for doing just this: :api:`twisted.logger.extractField <extractField>` .
 You use it like so:

 :download:`analyze.py <listings/logger/analyze.py>`